bytex-solutions/snamp/docs/connectors/groovy-connector.md

 Groovy connector provides the following DSL extensions accessible from any type of scripts:
 * Global variables:
-  * `resourceName` - contains the name of the managed resource as it specified in the SNAMP configuration
+  * `resourceName` - contains the name of the managed resource as it specified in the SNAMP configuration.
+This variable is not available in discovery mode
 * Logging subrouties (these routines written on top of OSGi logging infrastructure)
   * `void error(String message)` - report about error
   * `void warning(String message)` - report warning